awsdocs/amazon-sns-developer-guide/doc_source/sms_preferences.md

 }
 ```

 This example sets the value for the `MonthlySpendLimit` attribute to 1\.00 USD\.
 By default, this is the maximum amount allowed by Amazon SNS\.
-If you want to raise the limit, submit an [SNS Text Messaging case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns-text-messaging) with AWS Support\.
-For **New limit value**, enter your desired monthly spend limit\.
-In the **Use Case Description** field, explain that you are requesting an SMS monthly spend limit increase\.
+If you want to raise the quota, [submit a case](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns)\.
+For **New limit value**, enter your desired monthly spend quota\.
+In the **Use Case Description** field, explain that you are requesting an SMS monthly spend quota increase\.
 The AWS Support team provides an initial response to your request within 24 hours\.

 To verify that the attributes were set correctly, the example prints the result of the `GetSMSAttributes` method\.
 When you run this example, the attributes are displayed in the console output window of your IDE: